 Advanced Studies Program students arrive on the St. Paul’s campus shortly after completing their junior year of high school, primed for their senior year and the college application process.
 To help students prepare for this process, ASP incorporates a college counseling program into the summer schedule.
-The program is run by two counselors and includes one-on-one meetings with students, weekly college counseling workshops, and a college fair that draws representatives from dozens of colleges and universities.
+The program is run by two counselors and includes one-on-one meetings with students, weekly college counseling workshops, and a college fair that draws representatives from over fifty of the best colleges and universities in the country.

 While some ASP students have just begun to think about their post-high school options, others have been on multiple college visits and are eager to refine their existing college lists.
 Recognizing the personal nature of the process, counseling is individualized and the counselors encourage students to sign up for a meeting regardless of where they are in the college search.
 Consultation includes advice on which standardized tests to take, whom to ask for college recommendations, identifying schools to visit, and creating a balanced list of colleges and universities to consider.

 The ASP’s college counselors encourage students to identify factors important to them in the college search: city versus rural campus setting; academic offerings; available majors; availability of financial aid; small versus large student enrollment; extracurricular offerings; and off-campus programs, among other considerations.

 Some students need help thinking about college majors, while others want to discuss their chances of getting into a specific school.
 The counselors strive to emphasize the importance of finding schools that are a good fit for students, academically and socially, and to offer suggestions for staying organized during the college search and application processes.